 Thinking about doing an Executive MBA at RMIT?
-Take the next step and move up in your career with an industry-connected degree centred around design thinking, run by one of the largest business schools in the Asia Pacific.
+Take the next step and move up in your career with an industry-connected degree centred around design thinking, run by one of the largest business schools in the Asia-Pacific region.

-Professor Julie Cogin, Deputy Vice Chancellor of the College of Business and Law, says the EMBA program stands out because it has design thinking at its core, which is rare in the market.
+Professor Julie Cogin, Deputy Vice-Chancellor of the College of Business and Law, says the EMBA stands out because it has design thinking at its core, which is rare in the market.
 RMIT offers Australia’s most established human-centred design thinking and problem-solving methodology.

 “Our students come to us because we provide them with industry-relevant tools and techniques they can readily apply to their workplaces,” says Julie.

 "We’re very proud to offer such a distinctive program delivered by a world-class faculty, and hope it will positively influence the business leaders of the future."

 Here are four good reasons to study an Executive MBA at RMIT.

 RMIT’s EMBA is tailored for ambitious executives with ample work and managerial experience looking to increase their salaries or change roles, industries or locations.
 The EMBA brings together students from a wide range of nationalities and backgrounds, offering ample opportunities for cohorts to engage in networking opportunities with industry experts, employers, alumni and academics.